BVI Student Referral Information

 Q. Who is responsible for obtaining the medical eye report?

-A. The referring district, program or ESD is responsible for obtaining and submitting the medical eye report along with the CRP referral.
+A. The referring district, program or ESD is responsible for obtaining and submitting the medical eye report along with the CRIS referral.
 The eye report is necessary to complete the VI eligibility determination.

 Q. Can the standard Medical or Health Assessment Statement or Medical Condition Statement be used for VI evaluations and to establish eligibility?